taratax/ReactAppTDD/Log.md

 **22. 09.
 Mar.
 2024**
 Another try with page object pattern, still not finished successfully.
 My test with PO use always pass, need to look into more.

+**23. 11.
+Mar.
+2024**
+Continuation with Page object pattern in testing the signup page